vargadan/v-bank/README.md

 `connection.createStatement().executeQuery("SELECT * FROM ACCOUNT ACC WHERE ACC.USERNAME  = '" + userName + "'")`

 Present vulnerabilities:
-* In the *JDBCUserDetailsService* class that is responsible for loading the UserDetails upon authentication
+* In the *JDBCUserDetailsService* class that loads the UserDetails upon authentication
-* In the *JDBCAccountService* class that is an implementation of the *AccountService* utilizing the JDBC API directly
+* In the *JDBCAccountService* class that is an implementation of the *AccountService* coded against the JDBC API directly

-## Exploit to understand
+## Exploit to understand how SQLi works
 * The SQL in the JDBCUserDetailsService class is `"SELECT USERNAME, PASSWORD FROM USER U WHERE U.USERNAME = '" + uname + "'"`.
   This should be tweaked so to return USERNAME, PASSWORD pair with a known password:
 `SELECT USERNAME, PASSWORD FROM USER U WHERE U.USERNAME = '' AND SELECT 'bob','password' --'`